SystemsApproach/private5g/software/roc.rst

 definitions can be found in `GitHub
 <https://github.com/onosproject/aether-models>`__.)
 Initial settings
-of these ROC-managed parameters are recorded in ``5g-radio/roc-5g-models.json``.
+of these ROC-managed parameters are recorded in ``deps/amp/roles/5g-roc/templates/roc-5g-models.json``.
 We use these values to bootstrap the ROC database, saving us from a laborious GUI session.

-Somewhat confusingly, the *Device-Group* and *Slice* information is duplicated between ``5g-radio/sd-core-5g-values.yaml`` and ``5g-radio/roc-5g-models.json``.
-This makes it possible to bring up the SD-Core without the ROC, which simplifies the process of debugging an initial installation (as was the case in Stage 3), but having two sources for this information leads to problems keeping them in sync, and should be avoided.
+Somewhat confusingly, the *Device-Group* and *Slice* information is duplicated between ``deps/5gc/templates/core/radio-5g-values.yaml`` and this ``roc-5g-models.json`` file.
+This makes it possible to bring up the SD-Core without the ROC, which simplifies the process of debugging an initial installation, but having two sources for this information leads to problems keeping them in sync, and should be avoided.

-To this end, Aether treats the ROC as the "single source of truth" for *Slices*, *Device Groups*, and all the other abstract objects it defines, so we recommend using the GUI or API to make changes over time, and avoiding the override values once you've established basic connectivity.
-And if you want to save this bootstrap state in a text file for a possible restart, we recommend doing so in ``5g-radio/roc-5g-models.json``.
-(This is still a "getting started" approach, and not a substitute for the operational practice of backing up the ROC database.)
+To this end, Aether treats the ROC as the "single source of truth" for *Slices*, *Device Groups*, and all the other abstract objects it defines, so we recommend using the GUI or API to make changes over time, and avoiding the override values in ``radio-5gc-values.yaml`` once you've established basic connectivity.
+And if you want to save this bootstrap state in a text file for a possible restart, we recommend doing so in ``roc-5g-models.json`` (although this is not a substitute for the operational practice of backing up the ROC database).

-To make ROC the authoritative source of runtime state, first edit the ``SA_CORE`` variable in ``blueprints/5g-radio/config``, setting it to ``false``.
+To make ROC the authoritative source of runtime state, first edit the ``standalone`` variable in the ``core`` section of ``vars/main.yml``, setting it to ``false``.
 This variable indicates whether we want SD-Core to run in *Stand Alone* mode, which has been the default setting up to this point.
-Disabling ``SA_CORE`` causes the SD-Core to ignore the ``device-groups`` and ``network-slices`` blocks of the ``omec-sub-provision`` section in ``5g-radio/sd-core-5g-values.yaml``, and to instead retrieve this information from the ROC.
+Disabling ``standalone`` causes the SD-Core to ignore the ``device-groups`` and ``network-slices`` blocks of the ``omec-sub-provision`` section in ``radio-5gc-values.yaml``, and to instead retrieve this information from the ROC.

-The next step is to edit ``5g-radio/roc-5g-models.json`` to record the same IMSI information you added to ``5g-radio/sd-core-5g-values.yaml`` in Stage 3.
+The next step is to edit ``roc-5g-models.json`` to record the same IMSI information you added to ``radio-5gc-values.yaml`` in the previous section.
 This includes modifying, adding and removing ``sim-card`` entries as necessary.
-Note that only the IMSIs need to match the earlier data; the ``sim-id`` and ``display-name`` values are arbitrary and need only be consistent *within* ``5g-radio/roc-5g-models.json``.
+Note that only the IMSIs need to match the earlier data; the ``sim-id`` and ``display-name`` values are arbitrary and need only be consistent *within* ``roc-5g-models.json``.

 .. code-block::